Elidion-netizen/eCommerce-Application/README.md

-# E-Commerce Application - Title 🛍️
+# E-Commerce Application - Sweet Shop 🍭

 ## 📄 Description

-**E-Commerce Application** is a demonstration single-page e-commerce application developed as part of an educational project to practice team collaboration skills using the Scrum methodology.
-Users can browse and filter products, manage their cart, and place orders.
-The project uses CommerceTools — a cloud platform that allows for efficient catalog updates and order processing.
-The development was carried out by a team of three developers over the course of four sprints, utilizing external APIs.
+**E-Commerce Application** is a demonstration single-page application for an online sweet shop, developed as part of an educational project aimed at practicing team collaboration skills using the Scrum methodology.
+Users can browse and filter confectionery products, manage their cart, and place orders.
+The project utilizes CommerceTools, a cloud-based platform that enables efficient catalog updates and order processing.
+Development was carried out by a team of three developers over the course of four sprints, using external APIs.

 ### 🎯 Project goals:
 * Gain experience working with the Scrum methodology and team development.